kendersec/SimpleNote/README.md

       ant samples - to compile the samples ant dist - to create the jar ant doc - generates the documentation

+## Documentation

+The Javadoc documentation for the library is available [here](http://kendersec.github.com/SimpleNote/javadoc/)